The Amy Wainright Award for Creative Non-Fiction

 - You may submit only one manuscript in this category.

-- Creative nonfiction must be typed, double-spaced, in MSWord, with one-inch margins, using Ariel 12 pt font, and including page numbers, unless a compelling reason necessitates different formatting.
+- Creative nonfiction must be typed, double-spaced, with one-inch margins, using Ariel 12 pt font, and including page numbers, unless a compelling reason necessitates different formatting.
+Submit as .Doc, .Docx, PDF, or .RTF document.

 - Your name must not appear on the manuscript.